-If narrow, HA subtype-level imprinting protection shapes seasonal influenza risk, primary exposure to H1 or H3 in childhood should provide lifelong protection against modern variants of the same HA subtype.
-If imprinting protection acts primarily against specific NA subtypes, lifelong protection will be specific to N1 or to N2 (Fig. 1).
-Alternatively, if broad HA group-level imprinting shapes seasonal influenza risk, then cohorts imprinted to H1 or H2 (both group 1) should be protected against modern, seasonal H1N1, while only cohorts imprinted to H3 (group 2) would be protected against modern, seasonal H3N2 (Fig. 1B).
-Collinearities between the predictions of different imprinting models (Fig. 1G-I) were inevitable, given the limited diversity of influenza circulation in humans over the past century.
+If HA subtype-level imprinting protection shapes seasonal influenza risk, primary exposure to HA subtype H1 or H3 in childhood should provide lifelong protection against modern variants of the same HA subtype.
+If imprinting protection acts primarily against specific NA subtypes, lifelong protection will be specific to N1 or to N2 (Fig. 1B).
+Alternatively, if broad HA group-level imprinting shapes seasonal influenza risk, then cohorts imprinted to HA subtype H1 or H2 (both group 1) should be protected against modern, seasonal H1N1 (also group 1), while only cohorts imprinted to H3 (group 2) would be protected against modern, seasonal H3N2 (also group 2) (Fig. 1B).
+Collinearities between the predictions of different imprinting models (Fig. 1G-I) were inevitable, given the limited diversity of influenza antigenic subtypes circulating in humans over the past century (reflected in Fig. 1A).
 Note that middle-aged cohorts, which were first infected by H2N2, are crucial, because they provide the only leverage to differentiate between imprinting at the HA subtype, NA subtype or HA group-level level (Fig. 1B).

-To tease apart age-specific risk factors from birth year-specific imprinting effects, we noted that age-specific risk factors for influenza infection are largely subtype-independent.
+Our approach distinguishes between age-specific risk factors of influenza infection related to health and social behavior, from birth year-specific imprinting effects.
 Specifically, age-specific risk could be influenced by medical factors like age-specific vaccine coverage, age-specific risk of severe disease, and immunosenescence, or by behavioral factors like age-assorted social mixing, and age-specific healthcare seeking behavior.
-All these factors should have similar impacts on any influenza subtype.
+These factors should have similar impacts on any influenza subtype.
+In contrast, imprinting effects are subtype-specific.
 Thus, we fit a single step function to characterize the shape of age-specific risk of any confirmed influenza infection.
-Then, we modeled residual, subtype-specific differences in risk as a function of birth year, which enabled us to focus on the possible role childhood imprinting status.
+Simultaneously, we modeled residual, subtype-specific differences in risk as a function of birth year, to focus on the possible role of childhood imprinting in H1N1 or H3N2 infections.
 Each tested model used a linear combination of age-specific risk (Fig. 1C) and birth year-specific risk (Fig. 1D-F) to generate an expected distribution of H1N1 or H3N2 incidence (Fig. 1G-I).
-Note that for a given birth cohort, age-specific risk changed across progressive years of case observation, whereas birth year-specific risk was constant over time.
+Note that for a given birth cohort, age-specific risk changed across progressive years of case observation (as the cohort got older), whereas birth year-specific risk was constant over time.

-To test quantitatively whether observed, subtype-specific differences in age distribution were most consistent with imprinting at the HA subtype, NA subtype or HA group level, or with no contribution of imprinting, we fitted a suite of models to each data set using a multinomial likelihood and then performed model selection using the Akaike information criterion (AIC).
+To test quantitatively whether observed, subtype-specific differences in incidence were most consistent with imprinting at the HA subtype, NA subtype or HA group level, or with no contribution of imprinting, we fitted a suite of models to each data set using a multinomial likelihood and then performed model selection using the Akaike information criterion (AIC).
 AIC is used to compare the relative strength of statistical support for a set of candidate models, each fitted to the same data, and favors parsimonious models that fit the data well (31,32).
 Technical details are provided in the Methods.

 Tested models